geetakudumula/nebius-bert-demo-gitops/README.md

-markdown# Nebius BERT Demo - GitOps Repository
+# Nebius BERT Demo - GitOps Repository

 This repository demonstrates enterprise-grade MLOps practices using GitOps for ML workloads on Nebius.ai platform.